bmwcarit/joynr/wiki/JavaScriptTutorial.md

-This tutorial will guide you through a simple joynr radio application, explaining three essential joynr concepts:
+This tutorial will guide you through a simple node joynr radio application, explaining three essential joynr concepts:

 * A simple radio **communication interface**